 The governors of Woore Primary and Nursery School play a key role in its success; all governors are supportive of decisions made and have significant input into School Development Planning, deployment of staff, and development of collaborative links.
-Through the three key committees (Finance, Curriculum and Premises H&S) updates are shared and actions are proposed.The governors want Woore Primary and Nursery School to be known as a caring school where all students gain the confidence to become positive 'can do' quality learners.
+Through the four key committees (Finance, Curriculum, Health & Safety and Ofsted) updates are shared and actions are proposed.The governors want Woore Primary and Nursery School to be known as a caring school where all students gain the confidence to become positive 'can do' quality learners.
 The following beliefs emphasise what we, the governors, the teachers and parents, want our school to be known for - to be 'special' to our school.

 Caring and stable family atmosphere